Can I Learn How to Paint Good Art?

 We are looking for a variety of sizes to keep the viewers interested.

-Note: It doesn't matter which part of the painting is what size.
+• Note: It doesn't matter which part of the sketch is what size.
 The subject could be the smallest area or the background, etc. It doesn't matter.

-Composition is the painting fundamental that invites the viewers into the painting.
+Composition is simply the way you arrange shapes so the painting feels balanced and inviting.
+It invites the viewers into the painting.

 Have a variety in your composiitons.Variety is interesting.